Browse PhDs in Neuroscience

-A PhD in neuroscience provides many advantages for people that are already studying in the field.
-It allows you to focus your study, work with cutting edge technology, operate within leading research departments, and pursue specialist neuroscience jobs upon completion of your research project.
+A PhD in neuroscience provides a wide range of advantages for people that are already studying in the field.
+It allows you to focus your postgraduate study, work with cutting edge technology, operate within leading research departments, and pursue specialist neuroscience jobs upon completion of your research project.

 It should be noted that there are many research projects which are focused on a specialist area of neuroscience.
 Subsequently, other relevant doctoral degrees include (but are not limited to):